NNPDF/nnpdf/doc/sphinx/source/tutorials/run-qed-fit.rst

 ----------------------

 It is possible to perform a QED fit by adding a ``fiatlux`` block to the runcard.
-The following code snippet shows an example of a QED fit configuration:
+The following code snippet shows all the available options to set up a QED fit:

 .. code-block:: yaml

     fiatlux:
-      luxset: 251127-jcm-lh-qed-001
+      luxset: NNPDF40_nnlo_as_01180_qcd
       additional_errors: true
       luxseed: 1234567890
+      compute_in_setupfit: false
+      eps_base: 1e-5

 The parameters contained in the ``fiatlux`` block are: